SolaceSamples/solace-samples-jms/docs/_tutorials/using-jndi.md

 Solace - Virtual Message Router (VMR)
 Password:
 ```
-{% else %}
+{% endif %}

-To apply this configuration, simply log in to the Solace message router CLI as an `admin` user with the default `admin` password using a Secure Shell (SSH) connection.
-Then paste the above script fragments into the CLI.
+If using a VMR load, log in to the Solace message router CLI as an `admin` user with the default `admin` password.

 ```
 ssh admin@<HOST>
 Solace - Virtual Message Router (VMR)
 Password:
 ```
-{% endif %}

 See the [Solace Documentation - Solace Router CLI]({{site.docs-management-cli}}){:target="_top"} for more details.